Vision Language Models Can Parse Floor Plan Maps: Hardware demonstration

+To evaluate the generalizability of our conclusions across different environments, we extended our experiments to three additional floor plans selected from the home institution of this article’s authoring team, including the Engineering Building, the Library, and the Administration Building.
+The Engineering Building is also the environment where we conducted the real-world demonstration, described in \mbox{Section 5} on Hardware Demonstration.
+These three floor plans are illustrated in Figure~\ref{fig:new-maps}.
+The results, presented in Table~\ref{tab:new-maps-results}, show that the VLMs performed well on the processed maps.

-\section{Hardware Demonstration}
+\section{Hardware demonstration}

-Our VLM-based planning and navigation system is demonstrated on a DEEPRobotics Lite3 quadruped robot.
+Our VLM-based planning and navigation system is demonstrated on a DEEP Robotics Lite3 quadruped robot.
 An image of the floor plan of a building on a college campus is captured from the robot's camera.
-This image is then edited as described in Section~\ref{sec:methodology} to make it suitable for the VLM query.
-Another version of the raw image with space whited out is directly used for robot localization, as seen in Fig.~\ref{fig:eb_photos}.
+This image is then edited as described in Section 3 to make it suitable for the VLM query.
+Another version of the raw image with space whited out is directly used for robot localization, as seen in Figure~\ref{fig:eb_photos}.
 The VLM is then queried with the edited photo, and a navigation plan consisting of a sequence of navigation and door opening actions is generated.
 The robot executes this navigation plan, to move from the robotics lab (room N09), to a classroom (room T01).
 The robot localizes itself directly on a grayscale version of the floor plan, without the need for generating an accurate occupancy grid via SLAM.
-The robot successfully avoids the obstacles not present on the floor plan, asks for doors to be opened as needed, and achieves the desired navigation goal.